-Besides conducting our own research, IDP has also inspired members of our team to engage in social justice related research outside of campus.
+Besides conducting our own research, IDP has also inspired members of our team to engage in social justice-related research outside of our program

 Aaron enrolled in EDUC 2610 in freshman year, and was deeply impacted by the course.
 He went on to facilitate the Socioeconomic Status and Gender dialogues throughout his sophomore year.
 IDP triggered Aaron’s interest in intergroup relations, and left such a lasting impact that he went on to work with social psychologist Dr. Winnifred Louis (pictured, left) at the University of Queensland during the summer of his sophomore year.
 His stint in Australia led to an academic publication.

 The social psychological study looked at the impact of a racist hate crime on observers within an Australian context (White-Aboriginal Australian relations).
 While research has shown that individuals tend to derogate or blame victims when the perpetrator of a hate crime goes unpunished by the justice system, this study is among the first to empirically demonstrate that this derogation extends to the group level (i.e., reinforcing prejudice towards all Aboriginal Australians).
 This has critical implications for social justice; group authorities’ response or non-response to a hate crime can influence wider social attitudes.
 Click here to read more about this study.

 “EDUC 2610: IDP’s Impact on Student Attitudes and Behaviors Regarding Diversity and Inclusion”